 with focus on electrification, hybridization, renewable fuels, catalysis, combustion engines, lightweight materials, and their respective application for different modes of transport.Read more on Sustainable vehicle technologies

 Traffic safety – with

 focus is on all aspects of safe road transport of or by people, including safe interconnections to other transport areas and modes.Read more on Traffic safety

 National and international research collaboration

 Researchers within the Transport Area of Advance are part of numerous academic collaborations with other universities in Sweden and Europe but also with universities outside Europe.
 The main university collaborations within Europe are in Great Britain, Germany and Finland, and outside Europe in the US, China, Japan.

-For further information about the research collaborations within the Transport Area of Advance please contact Åsa Valadi, Phone: +46(0)31 - 772 21 80, E-mail: email@example.com
+For further information about the research collaborations within the Transport Area of Advance please contact Åsa Valadi: email@example.com

-Research in the Transport area of advance includes collaboration with the University of Gothenburg.
-Furthermore, it involves links to the other areas of advance at Chalmers, especially with the Energy area of advance for research on Sustainable Vehicle Technologies, which also links to the Materials, Nano and Life Science areas of advance.
-Our links to the Built Environment and ICT areas of advance address issues concerned with Future Urban Transport and Intelligent Transport Systems.
-Finally, developments in Production has an impact on the demands for Transport services.
+Research in the Transport Area of Advance includes collaboration with the University of Gothenburg.
+Furthermore, it involves links to the other areas of advance at Chalmers, especially with the Energy Area of Advance for research on Sustainable Vehicle Technologies, which also links to the Materials and Life Science Areas of Advance.
+Our links to the Built Environment and ICT Areas of Advance address issues concerned with Future Urban Transport and Intelligent Transport Systems.
+Finally, developments in Production Area of Advance has an impact on the demands for Transport services.